 Enjoy the console log :)

-For the full VVV documentation, or in case of errors, head over to the start dating at 30.
+For the full VVV documentation, or in case of errors, head over to the he took down his dating profile.

 Once the process has completed and there are NO errors, the VVV dashboard will display nicely on your browser, simply by going to your local VVV dashboard at http://vvv.test/ or <http://one.wordpress.test (your new local WP site!).

 If you don’t see this screen, then something didn’t work out in the provisioning part of Vagrant.

 I suggest you delete the VM image it created (you will find it inside a folder called

 on your drive) , as well as everything inside the

 file, and you start over from STEP 2.